Skip to main content

 Carver County, MinnesotaLimited DataEutrophic

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
-Virginia Lake reaches 34 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
-At 105 acres, Virginia Lake fits the Minnesota median for monitored lakes, with 2.9 miles of shoreline.
+The lake bottoms out at 34 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
+Virginia Lake covers 105 acres alongside 2.9 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Virginia Lake ranks 19 of 40 in Carver County — solidly in the upper half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-09-29.
 Grade methodology: LakeGrade methodology.